-Located on the steps between Queen’s Rd and Gough St in Central, SLEEEP is Hong Kong’s very first capsule hotel
+Located on the steps between Queen’s Road and Gough St in Central, SLEEEP is Hong Kong’s very first capsule hotel

 Long popular in Japan and other parts of Asia, capsule hotels offer travellers and business professionals a small space to lay their head over night at a lower cost than traditional hotels.
 Just opened in the Central district of Hong Kong, SLEEEP is the region’s first capsule offering, and was two (long) years in the making for local product developer Space is Ltd.